frankgiordano/ZoweCliTeamConfigAnalyze/README.md

 ## TeamConfigTest package

-Executing TeamConfigTest.main() method outputs simile information as ConfigTest.main() but with calling an API method to return a profile object requested with all the needed information.
+Executing TeamConfigTest.main() method outputs similair information as ConfigTest.main() but with calling an API method to return a profile object requested with all the needed information.

 ## Requirements